Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ClassificationPetty Offense or Class C Misdemeanor

-Operating drone without Chicago Park District permit (Chicago Park District Code Ch.
+Unpermitted drone operation on Chicago Park District property (Chicago Park District Code Ch.
 VII)

 Fine$200-$500 per violation